Marković affair: Involvement of Pompidou

-Aftermath
+Aftermath and legacy

 Bernard Violet wrote Les Mystères Delon, a book about Alain Delon, published in 2000.
 It was the first book in French legal history to have been banned by authorities before it was officially allowed to be sold, allegedly because Delon, one of the few surviving persons associated with the affair, sought to block its sale.
 However, the ban was eventually lifted, and the book was sold in France.

+Murder in Paris '68: A True Story of Death and Glamor by Edward Chisholm (2026) traces the friendship between Marković and Delon.
+It explores the scandal's cultural and historical context.